 So, if you’re wondering, “Does a business credit card affect personal credit?”
 The answer is—it depends.

 If you have a corporate credit card separate from your personal bank account, then this virtual credit card won’t affect your credit score.
-In fact, it can even help you out since it provides greater protection against fraudulent charges that would otherwise harm your personal credit.
+In fact, it can even help you out since it provides greater protection against fraudulent charges that would otherwise harm your personal credit (you should avoid using a personal credit card for business expenses).

 Ramp: the best virtual card for your business